CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 4) Account Status Change Report.
 This report lists accounts with a change status of lost/stolen, closed, or reopened accounts.
 This status may either be an indicator that the CH needs to secure the account or that the CH is attempting to disguise misuse or fraudulent activity by denying the charges.

 b.
 Reporting Fraud.
 All identified instances of suspected fraud or abuse must be reported.
 Various channels of reporting include the Chain of Command, the A/OPC, the command’s procurement fraud advisor (Staff/Command Judge Advocate), the servicing Criminal Investigation Division office, internal review organizations, and Inspector Generals at all levels.
-When a Defense criminal investigative organization or Defense organizational element responsible for investigating potential misconduct involving the GPC initiates an investigation into allegations of charge card violations regarding a GPC, the CH’s commander or second-line supervisor, as appropriate, and security manager must be notified.
+Notify the CH’s commander or second-line supervisor, as appropriate, and security manager when a Defense criminal investigative organization or Defense organizational element responsible for investigating potential misconduct involving the GPC initiates an investigation into allegations of charge card violations.
 Whenever possible, this notification should take place within 72 hours of the initiation.
 See DoD Charge Card Guidebook A.1.11.

 a.
 Identifying the Violation.
-DoD’s GPC Disciplinary Category Definitions Guidance is a helpful resource when identifying the type of violation in situations of card misuse and abuse.
-See Table 11-4 below.
+DoD’s GPC Disciplinary Category Definitions Guidance is a helpful resource when identifying the type of violation.

 b.
 A/OPCs should be alert to the following indicators of possible fraud, waste, or abuse: